consort-it/ansible_spec_plus/README.md

 rspec ./roles/docker/spec/main_spec.rb:8 # Package "python-pip" should be installed by "apt"
 ```

-Implement the feature and provision your system:
+3. Implement the Ansible feature and provision your system:

 ```roles/docker/tasks/main.yml
 - name: Debian python-pip is present